 - Load Frame, 0.0001—0.3in/min, 10,000lbf has a micro-stepping drive controller that allows more precise control of loading rates.

-- Load Frame, 0.00001—0.29999in/min, 10,000lbf features a greater strain rate allowing for testing of sensitive soils as required for CBR/LBR, Unconfined Compressive Strength, Soil Cement, and Triaxial data collection.
+- Load Frame, 0.00001—0.29999in/min, 10,000lbf features a greater strain rate allowing for testing of sensitive soils as required for CBR/LBR, Unconfined Compressive Strength (UCS), Soil Cement, and Triaxial data collection.
 Its jog function allows for increased platen speed and the micro-stepping drive controller precisely controls load rates.

 - Load Frame, 0.00001—0.29999in/min, 20,000lbf features an enhanced strain rate sensitivity and a higher 20,000lbf (89kN) capacity.

 - Load Frame, 0.02-2.0in/min, 10,000lbf allows for the use of a wider range of test methods.
-Digital and analog components that attach to the Load Frame are available for Unconfined Compressive strength, CBR, Soil Cement and Triaxial testing.
+Digital and analog components that attach to the Load Frame are available for UCS, CBR, Soil Cement, and Triaxial testing.

 Common testing applications, data collected, and applicable equipment used with Gilson’s Load Frames include:

 - California Bearing Ratio (CBR), Limerock Bearing Ratio (LBR): Soil compaction and moisture susceptibility using data readout, load cell, displacement transducer, and penetration piston.
 An analog CBR component set is also available.

 - Unconfined Compressive Strength: Compressive strength and stress-strain relationship of cohesive, unconfined soil using analog unconfined compression component set or four-channel data readout, load cell, and displacement transducer.

 - Compressive Strength of Molded Soil-Cement Cylinders: Unconfined compressive strength of molded soil-cement cylinders using data readout, load cell, and displacement transducer.

 - Triaxial Compression Test on Cohesive Soils: Strength and uncorrected stress-strain relationship of Unconsolidated Undrained (UU), Consolidated Undrained (CU), Consolidated Drained (CD), or unconfined soil using data readout, and load and displacement kit.